sandienand/sandienand/README.md

 ## Hi there 👋

+I'm a GRC Career Strategist and Compliance Leader pivoting my extensive experience in regulatory adherence and process optimisation (AML/KYC, large-scale project management) into the cyber security domain.
+I believe effective GRC means translating business risk into technical controls, and I'm building the skills to bridge that gap.

+🌱 I’m currently learning: CISSP body of knowledge, foundational IT infrastructure (via Cert III/IV in IT/Cyber Security), and Python for GRC automation and continuous control monitoring.

+👯 I’m looking to collaborate on: Small GRC automation scripts (e.g., using Python to audit configuration files or parse vulnerability reports), and projects that focus on making complex compliance easy.

+💡 My focus: Blending leadership certification (CISM) with technical rigour (CISSP) to step into a data-driven GRC leadership role.

 <!--
 **sandienand/sandienand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.